 What is the AHCAAT?

-The AHCAAT (Ancient History and Classical Archaeology Admissions Test) is a new online test - introduced in 2024 - for all candidates applying for Classical Archaeology and Ancient History at Oxford University.
+The AHCAAT (Ancient History and Classical Archaeology Admissions Test) is a new online test, first introduced in 2024, that all candidates applying for Classical Archaeology and Ancient History at Oxford University must sit.

-Candidates will instead be shortlisted or otherwise on the basis of past and predicted examination results, their UCAS personal statement, an academic reference, submitted written work – and performance at interview.
+In reality this means that test performance will not make or break your application.
+(Candidates will instead be shortlisted or otherwise on the basis of past and predicted examination results, their UCAS personal statement, an academic reference, submitted written work – and performance at interview.)
+What this does not mean is that you should not take the test seriously, regardless of the year in which you sit the exam.

-As with other Oxford tests, in 2024 there will be no charge for candidates to register.
+As with other Oxford tests there is no charge for candidates to register.

 Do I need to register for the AHCAAT?